kislaya1996/rock-paper-scissor-kivi/README.md

 Programming assignment

-#To play the game:
+# To play the game:
-1-> Install python3.
+[1]: Install python3.
-2-> python3 play-rock-paper-scissor.py from terminal.
+[2]: python3 play-rock-paper-scissor.py from terminal.

-#To test the game class:
+# To test the game class:
-run>  python3 test-rps.py.
+[1]:  python3 test-rps.py.